Rrtk2/RRLab/docs/Functions/KDEA.md

 # from tibble to dataframe
 data_diamond = as.data.frame(diamonds)

-# Fond the fair and ideal rows
+# Find the fair and ideal rows
 data_diamond = data_diamond[data_diamond[,2]%in%c("Ideal","Fair"),]

 # remove ghost factors